 Safety, Accuracy & Timeliness (SAT)

-This evaluation places a technical skill in context and challenges students to develop the professional attributes of a Practical Nurse.
+This evaluation places a technical skill in context and challenges students to apply theory to practice as a Practical Nurse.

 Sources of assessment and/or evaluation